-In the future we are going to have an older workforce - more over 50s will be in work than those under the age of 30.
-Yet only 1 in 5 employers currently think ageing in the workforce is being discussed at a strategic level and thus they may be unprepared.
-So, employers need to start thinking about age friendliness to not just attract older workers but also to get the most out of them.
-Without older workers then there will be shortages in the workforce, as is currently the case.
-Employers that have done that thinking and planning for recruiting, developing, retaining and managing an ageing workforce so they are genuinely age friendly will be far better placed to get these benefits.
+In the future we are going to have an older workforce-more over 50s will be in work than those under the age of 30.
+Yet only 1 in 5 employers is currently discussing ageing in the workforce at a strategic level and thus they may be unprepared.
+Employers need to start thinking about age friendliness to attract older workers but also to get the most return from their engagement.
+Without older workers, there will be shortages in the workforce, as is currently the case.
+Employers that have done this thinking and have planned for recruiting, developing, retaining and managing an ageing workforce that is genuinely age friendly will be far better placed to get these benefits.